gvwilson/sensibleadventures/nardica/nardica.md

 yawned,
 and started to swing his legs up before realizing that she was still standing there.
-He searched her face for a moment and sighed.
+He searched her face for a moment and then sighed.

 "Just give her time," he said gently.
 "And don't take anything she says too seriously.